luminus-framework/luminus/resources/public/md/sessions_cookies.md

 Session management is provided by the `noir.session` namespace from [lib-noir](https://github.com/noir-clojure/lib-noir).
-The sessions are provided via middleware handlers both `app-handler` and `war-handler` functions in `lib-luminus.middleware` default to memory session store.
+The sessions are provided via middleware handlers both `app-handler` and `war-handler` functions in `noir.util.middleware` default to memory session store.
 This can be overriden by passing in a second argument which specifies a specific store you'd like to use.